connexcs/docs/docs/tag.md

 !!! tip "The recommended RTP Media Proxy servers are the **Closest (To ConnexCS) Server** or the **Closest (Elastic) Server**."

-5. **RTP Proxy Mode**: If a connection via our service fails and you have selected relaxed, it will automatically fail over to the backup.
+5.**RTP Proxy Mode**: If a connection via our service fails and you have selected relaxed, it will automatically fail over to the backup.

     :material-menu-right: `Strict`- This will enforce the proxy engagement.
 If the proxy can't engage with the call, the call won't get established.